When Mother’s Day Hurts

 Motherhood is idealized in our culture and societal expectations about Mothers Day can open up raw wounds.

-So I write this post for all those who are finding today a painful reminder of loss.
+So I write this post for all those who are finding this celebration a painful reminder of loss.

 Be gentle with yourself.

-And for those who know friends and loved ones who may struggle today, an acknowledgment of their loss would be a great kindness.
+And for those who know friends and loved ones who may struggle, an acknowledgment of their loss would be a great kindness.

 Send a text, write an email, or call them to let them know you are thinking of them.
 Validation, compassion, and kindness are among the most precious gifts we can give today.